Zorbn/quick_lang/README.md

 ### TODOs

 #### Type Checking
-- Check for duplicate names of variables, functions, types, fields, etc.
+- Check for duplicate names of fields and environment variables.

 #### Project Structure
 - Some form of incremental compilation.